-Students, even those from different countries and cultures are all too often thought of as a homogenous bloc.
-Drawing on research undertaken for their new book, Constructing the Higher Education Student, Rachel Brooks discusses the different ways in which students are imagined, by themselves, as well as policymakers and educators in Europe.
+Students are all too often thought of as a homogenous bloc.
+Drawing on a new book, Rachel Brooks discusses the different ways in which students are imagined by themselves, as well as by policymakers and educators in Europe.

 Significant commonalities across nations

 Our research has revealed some important commonalities across these six nations.
 For example, many students positioned themselves, to some extent at least, as future workers, even if they rejected the ideas about human capital that typically underpin this construction within policy.
 Nevertheless, in most cases, they objected to being seen by others as only future workers; instead, they valued the opportunity to become committed learners, develop personally, and learn how to effect change in the world around them as citizens.

 Moreover, in contrast to some assumptions in the academic literature, the majority of the students involved in our research saw no contradiction between being focused on securing a job post-graduation and valuing various non-instrumental aspects of their higher education experience.
 Thus, understanding oneself as preparing for the labour market was not necessarily seen as incompatible with being an enthusiastic learner and/or an active citizen.

 Such commonalities across Europe in how students understood their own role as students were reflected in their views of how they believed they were seen by others (another focus of our research).
 Common across the six countries was a sense that they could be marginalised as a result of being seen as ‘in transition’ or ‘not a fully formed adult’ and only a future citizen by policymakers and other social actors – and that being criticised as being lazy and/or a threat to society (which they felt was common) could have material impacts on their everyday lives.